aaronlynch/wp-starter-theme/README.md

 # WordPress Starter Theme

-WP Starter Theme is an in-house foundational starter theme for building out WordPress websites and projects.
+WP Starter Theme is an in-house foundation for building out WordPress themes, websites, and projects.
+This theme provides the minimal amount of lean, well-commented HTML5 code and templates.

   - Type some Markdown on the left
   - See HTML in the right